rjfwhite/spatial-reloader/README.md

 https://github.com/Jeffail/gabs

 ## Usage
-This assumes you have you go `bin` folder on your `PATH`.
+This assumes you have your golang `bin` folder on your `PATH`.
 Runs from the base of your SpatialOS project, and runs indefinitely.

 ```bash
 go install github.com/rjfwhite/spatial-reloader